 Map of Ubud Bali

 Click on the right most button to enlarge the map, get the map legend and search the map.

 Once you have shortlisted a couple of accommodations you can plot these on the map above to check how they relate to Ubud’s main attractions.

 Best area to Stay in Ubud

 Although highly touristic and in fact one of the most touristic areas we came across in Asia, Ubud’s town centre is a good place to have as your base.
-It is a good location to have your accommodation especially if a first timer in Ubud and do not have own transport.
-Dinner options in the centre abound and mostly cater for Westerners.
+It is a good location to have your accommodation especially if a first timer in Ubud and do not have your own transport.
+Dinner options in the centre abound and mostly cater to Westerners.

 Ayam Yummy – For half or whole roasted chicken

 Lazy Cats – Vegetarian, each dish was delicious